CarlMelander/Parsley/README.md

 2. **Ease of Use**:
    - Run the script by right-clicking it and selecting "Run with PowerShell."
    - Intuitive drag-and-drop interface: drop Qualys Cloud Agent log files into the window, and the analysis starts automatically.
-   - There are no external libraries or dependencies required.
+   - There are no external libraries or dependencies required, its designed to be transparent.

 3. **Customizable Environment**:
    - Reads configurations from `environment.yaml` for additional settings and customization.